Get insider access

 No

-When your device is connected via Bluetooth and you ask Google Assistant a question, the answer will come from the bar.
+When you connect your device via Bluetooth and ask Google Assistant a question, the answer will come from the bar.